Orthotics for Kids with Knock Knees – Let’s Improve your Kids’ Posture!

 Juan Pablo Valenzuela fitting children’s shoes at a local specialized children’s shoe store in Maryland.

-Before and After: The Impact of Orthotics and Supportive Shoes
+Before and After: The Impact of Gait Plates and Supportive Shoes

 An image of a flat-footed child with knock knees.